Call us on

 Cruise the stunning fjords

 At the confluence of the Persian Gulf and Arabian Sea, Oman is an incredible destination for families.
-Your adventure here will be exciting and varied, into the mountains, through deserts and along coastlines.
-And, you’ll learn about culture, cuisine, history and wildlife.
+Your Oman family trip will be exciting and varied, into the mountains, through deserts and along coastlines, learning about culture, cuisine, history and wildlife as you go.

-Your family vacation in Oman begins in Muscat, with its gleaming marble mosques and waterfront promenades.
+Your family vacation to Oman begins in Muscat, with its gleaming marble mosques and waterfront promenades.
 Accompanied by a local guide, visit Mutrah Souk with its spices, frankincense and jewellery (Omani silverwork is excellent), and take a traditional dhow cruise along the coastline to enjoy dolphin and whale watching.
-Spend a few days camping out at Wahiba Sands, also known as Sharqiya Sands, enjoying sand dune adventures, sunrise camel rides and evening meals served on Persian rugs under the stars.
+Spend a few days camping out at Wahiba Sands, also known as Sharqiya Sands, where adventurous children and teenagers will enjoy dune bashing, sunrise camel rides and evening meals served on Persian rugs under the stars.

-In Oman’s far north, the isolated and mountainous Musandam Peninsula offers spectacular cruising in crystal-clear waters, and in the far south the little-visited city of Salalah turns lush and green in the monsoon rains, and there are palm forests, beaches and wadis to explore.
+In Oman’s far north, the isolated and mountainous Musandam Peninsula offers spectacular cruising in crystal-clear waters, and family-friendly hotels such as Six Senses Zighy Bay engage families of all ages in tailored activities.
+In the far south, the little-visited city of Salalah turns lush and green in the monsoon rains, and there are palm forests, beaches and wadis to explore.
 From here, journey into Oman’s Empty Quarter – part of the largest sand desert on earth – to experience the nomadic lifestyle of the Bedouin people.

 Highlights

-Witness endangered green turtles nesting under starlit skies at Ras Al Jinz Turtle Reserve
+Witness endangered green turtles laying their eggs in safety under starlit skies at Ras Al Jinz Turtle Reserve while learning about conservation efforts to protect them

-Experience the beauty of the Al Hajar mountains by hiking and climbing a section of Via Ferrata
+Thrill-seeking families with older children can experience the beauty of the Al Hajar mountains by hiking and climbing a section of Via Ferrata to reach secret caves

 Family is central to Omani culture.
 Families can spend a morning exploring a fort, an afternoon at the beach or an evening at a souk, there's so many different experiences (and foods!) to try.